 2. The Stunt Man (1980)

 As Eli Cross, a potentially dangerous film director more than willing to kill anyone who interferes with the creation of his masterpiece, a World War One epic.
 He never seems to touch the earth in the film, even walking it seems he is floating.
 Our first moments with him we hear his voice, he takes a bite of an apple and tosses it out of the chopper and chaos ensues.
 Like a sorcerer overseeing the lives of everyone on his set, there are no secrets he is not already aware of, he is like God, all controlling.
-At one point he says “If God could do the things we can do, he’d be a happy man.”
-Cross is dangerous, manipulative, brilliant, dark, funny and all knowing.
+At one point, he says, “If God could do the things we can do, he’d be a happy man.”
+Cross is dangerous, manipulative, brilliant, dark, funny, and all-knowing.
 A stunning performance from a gifted actor knowing he has one of the roles of a lifetime.

 3. A Lion in Winter (1968)

 Together with the great Katherine Hepburn, the two actors cause the film to leap off the screen.
-As Henry II, O’Toole is wonderful, battling it out with his imprisoned wife Eleanor (Hepburn).
+Like Henry II, O’Toole is wonderful, battling it out with his imprisoned wife Eleanor (Hepburn).
 The film crackles with great dialogue, which is on turn brought to fiery life by the two greats, obviously having the time of their lives working with each other.
-Hepburn won an Oscar, how did O’Toole not?
+Hepburn won an Oscar; how did O’Toole not?
 One performance does not exist without the other!
 Watch his face in his scenes with her, though he has imprisoned her there is no one he admires, respects and fears more than her.
 “I hope we never die” he roars, and film being forever makes that so.
 Two great actors elevate the other with a great script!

 4. My Favourite Year (1982)

 When told there is an audience for the TV show he is appearing on, when told it is live, he has a meltdown, a complete physical meltdown.
 “I’m not an actor” he roars in terror, “I’m a movie star!”
 As Alan Swan, a great Hollywood star in the vein of Errol Flynn, an adventurer, Swan is asked to do a guest shot on a popular comedy show in the fifties in the early days of television.
-The hard drinking, over sexed actor is passed to a young writer to babysit and the young man, who adores Swan, has his hands full.
+The hard-drinking, over-sexed actor, is passed to a young writer to babysit, and the young man, who adores Swan, has his hands full.
 Like so many people around him, Swan is enabled until cut down to size and embarrassed by people he has come to care about.
 Like everyone else who encounters him, we too fall in love with him.

 5. Becket (1964)